txt/plm19/doc/week2.md

 _**Examples**_

-e.g. Macro exapnsion in C (usieful for simple in-lining of one-line functions).
+e.g. Macro expansion in C (useful for simple in-lining of one-line functions).

 e.g. in Prolog, the "-->" rules are macroed as follows.
 Recall that this is used to do "pipes" in Prolog where the output of one thing becomes the input to another.